New Jersey’s cannabis market is opening on Thursday, 4/21. Seven medical dispensary chains will be allowed to sell adult-use cannabis.

 However, unlike in New York City, public consumption is not allowed.
 Many towns have made it a point to put a penalty on public consumption.

 Many cannabis aficionados have commented that sales will begin the day after the noted 4/20 cannabis holiday.
-It’s like getting a product in for Christmas and having it available for sales the day after.
+It’s like getting a product in for Christmas and having it available for sale the day after.

 An Immature New Jersey Cannabis Market